 What is a content distribution strategy?

 Content distribution refers to the practice of sharing and promoting content on different channels, in formats best suited for these channels.
-A strong content distribution strategy goes hand in hand with your content writing strategy to help increase the reach of your content and build brand awareness.
+A strong content distribution strategy helps increase the reach of your content and build brand awareness.

 There are different content distribution channels that you can choose from.
 Your content distribution strategy should define which distribution channels to pick, what type of content to share, and what conversion goals to target with this marketing activity.